-2. Disruption or obstruction of teaching, research, administration, disciplinary proceedings, other university activities, including its public service functions on or off campus, or of other authorized non-university activities when the conduct occurs on university premises.
+2. Disruption or obstruction of university activities, on or off campus, including, but not limited to, teaching, research, administration, disciplinary proceedings, and its public service functions , or authorized non-university activities where those nonuniversity activities occur on university premises.

-3. Intentionally or recklessly causing physical harm to another person.
+3. Intentional or reckless physical harm to another person.

-(a) Any intentional, unconsented touching, or threat or attempt thereof, of: (i) an intimate bodily part of another person, such as a sexual organ, buttocks or breast; (ii) any bodily part of another person with a sexual organ; or (iii) any part of another person's body with the intent of accomplishing a sexual act; or
+- 1. an intimate bodily part of another person, such as a sexual organ, buttocks or breast; any bodily part of another person with a sexual organ; or

 Consent in sexual activity is defined in Pennsylvania in accordance with its plain and common meaning.
 Consent means words or actions that show a knowing and voluntary agreement to engage in mutually agreed sexual activity.
 Consent must be ongoing through sexual activity and can be revoked at any time.
 Assent (an affirmative statement or action) shall not constitute consent if it is given by a person who is unable to make a reasonable judgment concerning the nature or harmfulness of the activity because of their intoxication, unconsciousness, youth, mental deficiency or incapacity, or if the assent is the product of threat or coercion.
 Consent to prior sexual activities does not constitute consent to future acts.